Partners in Malawi

 The farming sector in Malawi has been devastated by the impact of AIDS, with the loss of many thousands of adult farmers and the impoverishment of families and communities as a result.
 NASFAM focuses its work on helping small-holder farmers (who support 70% of the rural population in Malawi) increase their social and economic productivity.

 Since 2006 Egmont has funded projects that promote adult literacy and improve the nutrition of vulnerable children and their families.
 The ability to read is crucial in the running and forward-planning of a farm, however small.
 Being unable to manage finances and activities, follow manuals on crop production, or warnings on chemicals and fertilisers jeopardises a Malawian farmer, and their family's chances of surviving into the next growing season.
-Currently NASFAM is delivering adult literacy classes to women farmers in the Mulanje, Thyolo and Phalombe districts.
+Currently NASFAM is delivering adult literacy classes to men and women farmers in the Chigonthi, Ukwe and Chiwamba areas of Lilongwe North.

 Youth Care Ministries